Funding Priorities, Eligibility Requirements and Limitations

 - Nonprofit organizations where Sisters of Charity of Cincinnati serve as staff, board or committee members, or as volunteers.

 - Nonprofit organizations with national, regional, or local efforts whose missions are congruent with the mission of the Sisters of Charity.

 The Foundation considers grant requests from organizations demonstrating good stewardship and measurable outcomes.
-Areas of particular focus include education, healthcare, social services and empowerment of women in today’s world.
+Areas of particular focus include education, healthcare, social services and empowerment of women.
 Examples of issues recently supported by grants include:

 - Care for Creation

 - Abolishment of the Death Penalty

 - Abolishment of Human Trafficking

 - Funding is restricted to organizations who are exempt under Section 501(c)(3) of the IRS code.